Kubenz98/Dogs/README.md

 # People were supposed to be here, but here are dogs.
-Temporary i don't want to change repository name.
+Temporary i don't want to change the repository name.

 # Dogs